“I’m fighting crime with my twat.”

 And that’s about it.

-There is no investigation work done for the reader to take part in, the policework aspect of the novel is more backdrop than actual story.
-And everything else in between was inconsequential, personal scenes that are rough, obscene, ridiculous, offensive (depending on your sensibilities) or just plain weird.
+There is no investigation work done for the reader to take part in, the police work aspect is more backdrop than actual story, and everything in between were inconsequential personal scenes that are rough, obscene, ridiculous, and sometimes offensive (depending on your sensibilities) or just plain weird.

-The writing was so choppy and underdeveloped that I was unsure of how moments or scenes were transitioning or progressing, and multiple times I had to go back and re-read paragraphs to find out what information I’d missed that explained getting from point A to point B.
+The writing was choppy and underdeveloped creating transitions between moments or scenes that were vague and disjointed.
+Multiple times I had to go back and re-read paragraphs to find out what information I’d missed that explained getting from point A to point B.

 Detective Roberts describes herself as a top-notch, gifted detective and no other detective can touch her skills.
-But her boss seems to hate her – actually most people seem to hate her – and there are no real moments during what I read that would demonstrate that she’s better at her job than any other detective could be if they hadn’t been written like misogynistic, bumbling bags of fermented douche.
+But her boss seems to hate her – actually most people seem to hate her – and there are no real moments during what I read that would demonstrate that she’s better at her job than any other detective could be had they not been written as misogynistic, bumbling bags of fermented douche.
+I don’t know that better than awful is really a bar to be proud of reaching.

-Roberts was instantly unlikable on the first page and by the time I stopped reading things had only gotten worse.
+Detective Roberts was instantly unlikable on the first page and by the time I stopped reading things had only gotten worse.
 She is, to put it in the most concise terms, a giant fucking asshole.
-I think the intention was to write a witty, tough female lead, but what you get is a rude, insensitive dick who is dismissive of everyone around her and doesn’t seem to be able to think about anyone but herself.
+I think the intention was to write a witty, tough female lead, but what you get is a rude, insensitive dick who is dismissive of everyone around her and doesn’t think about anyone but herself.
 It’s like the author took every unlikable male cop stereotype and just change the gender.
-And there was no soft backstory that would have allowed the reader to feel even a smidgen of connection to her.
+And there was no backstory that would have allowed the reader to feel even a smidgen of empathy for her.

 The dialogue, on the plus side, was fast and snappy, but the content of the dialogue was brash, borderline racist in spots, occasionally misogynistic and not funny even though it seemed to desperately want to be.
-Roberts also had a tagline that was overused, “fuck god in the eyeball.”
-And listen, I’m not religious and have been known to piss off my religious family members regularly, but that is so stupid I’m offended just on the grounds of lameness.
+Roberts also had a catchphrase that was overused, and by overused I mean I didn’t even want to hear it the first time, “fuck god in the eyeball.”

-So, if you’re into F/F erotica, maybe this would be something for you.
+If you’re into F/F erotica, this might be for you.
 Erotica is not my thing, in any form, and it’s definitely not my thing when it’s wrapped itself up in crime fiction sheep’s clothing.
+You can’t surprise people with sex like this.

 Murder is a seductive story that keeps Detective Jill Rogers hypnotized and soothes her road-hungry feet.
 Money and murder—the world’s most fascinating subjects.
 Jill quit romance when she left Sophie Walsh, the love of her life, starved and hurting.
 Love is for sunny, squishy people, and Jill is dark.